 I’ll put it this way: bad sex might not be a reflection of the rest of your relationship – just a reflection of bad habits.
 Whatever the future for your relationship/s – I don’t want bad habits to follow you into the future.

-If this is your big question and it’s creating a lot of confusion then I’d encourage you to come see me for an introductory session.
+If this is your big question and it’s creating a lot of confusion then I’d encourage you to book a private discussion with me via my sessions page.
 Let’s look at the untapped potential and how we can get you two into a more enjoyable sexual dynamic and if you are a woman reading this – we are going to keep the focus on you owning what you need and would like and what really isn’t working.

 You are 50% of your sexual relationship.